wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 The practical skills you should aim to perfect in this lab are:

-1. recognition of the major cell types in supporting and ground tissue;
+1. recognition of the major cell types in supporting and ground tissue

-2. section cutting by hand with a razor blade;
+2. section cutting by hand with a razor blade

-3. drawing.
+3. drawing what you see

-**Note:** see the introductory notes in the front of this manual.
+This practical deals *only* with the cell types found in supporting tissue.

-This practical deals *only* with the cell types found in "ground" and supporting tissue.
-Cells modified for transport are dealt with later.
+Cells modified for transport are dealt with later in the course.

 ##Parenchyma and Collenchyma